 Google will reward you for that by improving your rankings in the SERPs.

-Therefore, it’s always important that you monitor your web pages to identify which segments you can tweak and change to improve your visitors’ average time on page.
+Therefore, it’s always important that you monitor your web pages to identify which segments you can tweak and change to improve your visitors’ average time on the page.

 Track Your Keywords